StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 	* notable deed that benefited character or the party

 When pre-requisites are fulfilled and Secondary Skill Points are spent, character must pass an Intelligence test with Difficulty level of **7 + desired mastery value** of a Skill (Tests are described in further chapters).
-Domain mastery decreases the Difficulty, help from other characters or NPCs and usage of any useful assets are allowed.
+Domain knowledge decreases the Difficulty, help from other characters or NPCs and usage of any useful assets are allowed.
 Re-rolls via Fortune points are not allowed, so the character has only one attempt for each Skill they aim to improve.

 If test is passed new mastery level of a Skill is noted on a character sheet.
-Domain mastery could also be improved if requirements are met after gaining a Skill mastery.
+Domain knowledge could also be improved if requirements are met after gaining a Skill mastery.
 In case of test failure, Skill should be marked on a character sheet, so after the next session, player must make an another attempt of improving it for free (without spending Secondary Skill Points).

 When all improvement attempts are made and results noted on a character sheet, all markings from Skill Domains should be erased.
 Only skills which improvement attempts have failed may carry individual marks between sessions.

 #### Assigning new skill

 Characters may spend Secondary Skill Points on assigning new Skill to existing or new Domain.
 After creating a Skill as described in a previous chapter, character must pass an Intelligence test with Difficulty of **7 + 1** (counting for mastery level of a new Skill).
-Domain mastery decreases the Difficulty, help from other characters or NPCs and usage of any useful assets are allowed.
+Domain knowledge decreases the Difficulty, help from other characters or NPCs and usage of any useful assets are allowed.
 Re-rolls via Fortune points are not allowed.
 Character may assign only one Skill and have a single attempt to do so.

 In case of successful test, new Skill and new Domain are noted on a character sheet.
 New Skill is assigned with mastery level 1, it could be further improved only after next session.
 If test was failed, Secondary Skill Point must be converted back to AXP which cannot be used for other improvements until next session.